visserle/pain-measurement/README.md

 ## License

-This github repository is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-See [LICENCE](LICENCE) for details.
+This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Contact

-For questions regarding the dataset or code, please open an issue or contact the corresponding author.
+For questions regarding the code or dataset, please open an issue or contact the corresponding author.